Jim's Marketing Blog

 • Make sure your emails all contain a link to your website in your email signature.

-• SEO.
-Use site building software like the one I use on all my sites, (affiliate) so that your website or blog can have all the core on-site Search Engine Optimisation in place, easily.
+• Use SEO software, so that your website or blog can have all the core on-site Search Engine Optimisation in place, easily.
+I use Yoast’s WordPress SEO plugin.
 A well optimised website or blog will help people find your site, when looking for your specific type of product or service.

 • Make your site easy to share.
 Once someone finds your website, make it easy for them to share it with their friends.
 Add social sharing buttons like those below this blog post.
 They allow people to link to your site from their favourite social networks, with just the click of a mouse.
 If enough people link to your site, you will get the additional benefit of improved SEO.